data-umbrella/event-transcripts/2020/05-andreas-mueller-contributing.md

 #### Windows (8:14)
 If you're on Windows to install it, you will need a C++ compiler so you need to install the Visual Studio toolkit.
-And if you try to do a pip install - e dot, it'll probably give you an error message.
+And if you try to do a `pip install - e . `, it'll probably give you an error message.
 The error message will tell you exactly what to download and where.
 For OS Access Linux, you'll have compiler probably already installed so you don't need to worry about that.
 So then you have your build installation, your fresh installation from the development branch of scikit-learn.

 ### Slide 9: Starting on Issues (8:50)
 <a href="https://youtu.be/5OL8XoMMOfA?t=530" target="_blank"><img  src="images/sklearn_s9.png" width="50%" /></a>